ava-labs/precompile-evm/README.md

 - [AvalancheGo](https://github.com/ava-labs/avalanchego)
 - [Avalanche Network Runner](https://github.com/ava-labs/avalanche-network-runner)

 To get started easily, we provide a Dev Container specification, that can be used using GitHub Codespace or locally using Docker and VS Code.
 DevContainers are a concept that utilizes containerization (via Docker containers) to create consistent and isolated development environment.
-We can access this environment through VS code, so it will not feel very different from the local development.
+We can access this environment through VS code, which allows for the development experience to feel as if you were developing locally..

 ### Dev Container in Codespace